Source Reduction – Raw Materials Usage Reduction

 In addition to complying with SPA standards, TSMC continually works with industries and universities to improve discharge quality in areas such as COD (Chemical Oxygen Demand), TMAH (Tetra-methyl ammonium hydroxide) and NH3-N to reduce hazards to water bodies.

 In addition, TSMC continues to explore new wastewater treatment and chemical recycling technologies.
-For example, TSMC led the industry in performing a series of experiments to obtain the optimal processing technology for NH3-N-containing backside grinding wastewater, high-concentration fluoride and phosphorus acid wastewater and TMAH recycled by external contractors, which attests to our dedication to protecting the environment.
+For example, TSMC led the industry in performing a series of experiments to obtain the optimal processing technology for phosphorus acid wastewater recycled by external contractors and high-concentration hydrogen peroxide on-site reuse, which attests to our dedication to protect the environment.

 Air Pollution Control